openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 `agent` function.
 It is asynchronous and takes one argument: the `userInput`.

-In the body of the function, we start by defining a `messages` array.
-This will keep track of all of the messages back and forth between our app and OpenAI.
-It currently has two items:

-1. The first object in the array has `role` property set to `"system"`, which tells OpenAI that this is how we want our it to behave.
-2. The second object has `role` set to `"user"` , meaning it is where we should add the `userInput` .
+We start by pushing the `userInput` to the messages array.
+This time, we set the `role` to `"user"`, so that OpenAI knows that this is the input from the user.

 ``` js
 async function agent(userInput) {